pranabekka/pranabekka.github.io/content/about.md

 - avoid full black/white to reduce glare effect (halation). not sure what other issues it might cause
-- low contrast, while preserving AAA contrast compliance, to accomodate users affected by high contrast. i need to add a check and control to increase contrast.
+- low contrast, while preserving AAA contrast compliance, to accomodate users affected by high contrast, and to be dimmer for night time users (like me). i need to add a check and control to increase contrast.
 - show all posts in single page to make basic search easy
 - three heading levels